toastnz/quicksilver/README.md

 Run the following:

 ```
-composer create-project -s dev ryanpotter/silverstripe-boilerplate-installer myNewProject
+composer create-project -s dev pinc/silver myNewProject
 ```

 ##Enviroment

 Create the following file in the root directory.
+It's best to place it one level above the public directory.

 ```
 _ss_environment.php
 ```

-Copy paste this biz, and change the values.
+Copy and paste the following, adjusting the variables as required.

 ```
 <?php